 The ending feels a bit rushed and cobbled together.
 There’s no real climax, it just kinda resolves and ends.
 Chuckie acts like an ass for much of the episode, and he acts like a neurotic mess for the rest of it, which, while being a ‘Chuckie’ thing to do, is made annoying in this episode.

 Tommy and Dil’s latke song is about the most memorable and interesting thing about this episode.
-I would’ve preferred if there was a real reason behind Chaz wanting incredibly sucky trees every year.
+I would’ve preferred if there was a real reason behind Chas wanting incredibly sucky trees every year.
 Even for $15 or $10 those trees are just horrible.
-You might as well just invest in a fake one, especially considering that Chaz’s main angle here is not only the tradition of terrible trees but also saving money.
+You might as well just invest in a fake one, especially considering that Chas’s main angle here is not only the tradition of terrible trees but also saving money.
 Even a really cheap fake one would be eons better than the garbage he picks out, and it would last for years.

 I really thought I remembered something like he picked out bad trees because he and his first wife got a crappy tree on their first Christmas, but nope.
 No real heartwarming moments, no big reveal, nothing steep to latch us onto this story.
 Even the thing with Kimi and Kira getting home isn’t a big deal.
-Chuckie and Chaz don’t act like they terribly miss them and neither do Kimi and Kira.
+Chuckie and Chas don’t act like they terribly miss them, and neither do Kimi and Kira.
 They barely bring them up.
-When it’s shown that they won’t be home for Christmas it’s more like a big ‘well, that’s just great!’ moment instead of any emotional impact.
+When it’s shown that they won’t be home for Christmas it’s more like a big ‘Well, that’s just great!’ moment instead of any emotional impact.

 There’s nothing terribly wrong with this Christmas special, but there’s also nothing really good about it either.